-After knowing about ls command for listing entries inside directory, we are now moving to creating directory in Linux system.
+After knowing about ls command for listing entries inside the directory, we are now moving to creating a directory in Linux system.
 On Linux, we can use 'mkdir' command.
 Mkdir is short for “make directory”.
 All most all Linux distribution like Ubuntu, RHEL, Debian and Centos uses the same command.

 You can type mkdir directly from your console to use it.

-By default, running mkdir without any parameter will create directory under the current directory.
-Here’s a sample of it :
+By default, running mkdir without any parameter will create a directory under the current directory.
+Here’s a sample of it:

-When Linux found that the directory which suppose to be created is already exist, then Linux will telling us that Linux can’t cretate it.
+When Linux found that the directory which suppose to be created already exists, then the tool will telling us that it can’t create it.

-Another pre-requisite of creating directory that you must have access to the location where the directory want to be created.
+Another pre-requisite for creating a directory that you must have access to the location where the directory wants to be created.
 When you don’t have it then mkdir will report an error.